rrupeshh/Image-Slider/README.md

 # Image Slider

-This is a image slider which can be integrated to any websites.<br/>
+This is a javascript image slider which can be integrated to any websites.<br/>
 Tools Used:
 * HTML
 * CSS